Mystery Men & Women:

 Atomic Man: 1945, Headline Comics #16 (Prize Publications).
 Adam Mann is caught in a "weird chemical accident" while working with U-235.
 Since this is a comic book, instead of killing him through radiation poisoning or cancer he instead gains atomic based powers that he uses to covertly fight crime and and the new evil, Communism.
 His powers include super strength, flight, and firing energy from his right hand.
 He wears a lead glove over his hand to control his power, and removes the glove to activate them.

 Atomic Thunderbolt: 1946, Atomic Thunderbolt #1 (Regor Company).
 William "Willy the Wharf Rat" Burns suffered brain damage from a Nazi torpedo during the War and is chosen by Professor Josiah Rhonne as a human guinea pig.
-Rhonne is looking for a way to change a person's basic atomic structure to them immune to radiation and nuclear explosions, rendering atomic bombs and fear of atomic warfare moot.
+Rhonne is looking for a way to change a person's basic atomic structure to make them immune to radiation and nuclear explosions, rendering atomic bombs and fear of atomic warfare moot.
 An explosion in the lab transforms Willy into the Atomic Thunderbolt, curing his brain damage and giving him fantastic powers.
 Rhonne and his laboratory on the other hand are utterly destroyed.
 He is bulletproof, can fly and fire energy blasts.
 He actually just calls himself "Thunderbolt".

 auro